eric-downes/20sq-blog/README.md

 20[ ] blog website, based on the [Reverie](https://jekyllthemes.io/theme/reverie) theme by Amit Merchant.

+## Workflow

+Standard github workflow: create a branch, add your post, make a PR and wait for approval.
+The blog will be automatically rebuilt once your PR is merged.

+### Previewing

+Since the blog uses Jekyll, you will need to [install it](https://jekyllrb.com/docs/installation/) to be able to preview your contents.
+Once the installation is complete, just give navigate to the repo folder and give `bundle exec jekyll serve`.
+Jekyll will spawn a local server (usually at `127.0.0.1:4000`) that will allow you to see the blog in locale.

 ## Usage

 Posts must be placed in the `_posts` folder.
 Post titles follow the convention `yyyy-mm-dd-title.md`.
 Post assets (such as images) go in the folder `assetsPost`, where you should create a folder with the same name of the post.